 How the Cubs’ veteran lefties have influenced Justin Steele

 A week ago, the lefties in the Cubs’ rotation outnumbered the right-handers.
-But the Cubs placed Wade Miley on the IL, and Drew Smyly left his last start early with an injury.
+But the Cubs put Wade Miley on the IL, and Drew Smyly left his last start early with an injury.

 Take it from Drew Smyly: “All lefties kind of stick together and gravitate towards each other.
 I don’t know why.
-Everyone calls this weird.
+Everyone calls us weird.
 But there’s some secret recognition lefty to lefty.”

-A week ago, the lefties in the Cubs’ rotation outnumbered the right-handers.
-On Tuesday, when southpaw Justin Steele took the mound against the Brewers, he was the Cubs’ only healthy left-handed starter left.
+A week ago, the lefties in the Cubs’ starting rotation outnumbered the right-handers.
+On Tuesday, when southpaw Justin Steele took the mound in an 8-7 victory over the Brewers, he was the only healthy left-handed starter left.

 Wade Miley had gone on the 15-day IL over the weekend with what the Cubs called a left shoulder strain.
-Smyly left the second game of a double header on Monday with right oblique soreness.
-Cubs manager David Ross said the team would determine next steps for Smyly after it got back imaging on the injury.
+Smyly left the second game of a doubleheader Monday with right oblique soreness.
+Manager David Ross said the team would determine next steps for Smyly after it got back imaging on the injury.

 Steele, in a way, is a product of both the veteran lefties he shared a rotation with.